-Tagawa Gardens carries seeds for selected vegetables all year round!
-Vegetable seedlings are available from approx. early March through early July each year.
-Choose from traditionally grown to sustainability grown our Tagawa Production Dept.) or Certified Organically Grown (by Desert Canyon Farms in Canon City, CO).
+Tagawa Gardens carries seeds for selected vegetables all year!
+Vegetable seedlings are available from approximately early March through early July each year.
+Peruse our wide variety -- from traditionally grown to sustainably grown (by our Tagawa Production Deptartment) to certified organically grown (by Desert Canyon Farms in Canon City, CO).

 Heirloom tomatoes and other vegetables are one of our specialties.
 We also specialize in having some of the best traditional varieties that will be successful in our climate, all produced by local growers.
 Burpee® vegetable plants are also available in your favorite Burpee® varieties!

-Want to know how to plant tomatoes?
-See our "How to Plant Tomatoes" video on You Tube!
+- Wondering how to get started?
+Watch our "How to Plant Tomatoes" video on You Tube!

-These "old-fashioned" vegetable varieties have been passed down from generation to generation--they truly are "Your Grandmother's Vegetables!"
-They are "open-pollenated" which is the botanical way to say that seeds collected from these plants will have the exact same traits planting after planting.
+We are also proud to feature a large selection of heirloom and heritage tomatoes.
+These "old-fashioned" vegetable varieties have been passed down from generation to generation.
+Being open-pollinated, the seeds collected from these tomato plants will exhibit the exact same traits planting after planting.
 Most heirlooms date back at least 50 years!

 Garlic needs full sun, at least 6 hours a day.
 Well-drained soil is crucial, as garlic do not like "wet feet."
 Add soil amendment such as compost and till into the area you wish to plant.